-To Bush, diplomacy works, while even unlimited military power has its limits, a lesson that he did not fully pass on to his son.
+Bush understood that diplomacy works and is to be respected, while even unlimited military power has its limits, a lesson that he did not fully pass on to his son.
 Likewise, that cutting taxes does not increase revenue.
-He saw decency, honesty and trustworthiness as more than moral values that we should teach our children, and certainly not as signs of weakness.
+He saw decency, honesty and trustworthiness as more than moral values that we should teach our children, and should not be seen as signs of weakness.
 Such traits are instead useful, effective tools that make life easier for those with characters strong enough to employ them.

-But their utility aside, he also thought that decency, honesty and trustworthiness remain moral values that we should teach our children.
+Their utility aside, however, he also thought that decency, honesty and trustworthiness are important in their own right.
 Also, that bullies don’t prosper, nor should we allow them to do so, and that it’s not about you.
 Also, bone spurs are no excuse.

 He saw us as a nation built on individual freedom, which should not be confused with a nation built on individual selfishness.
 We do have obligations to each other, and those obligations extend to those we’ve never met and to those who are yet to come.
 Wealth and power do not make you immune to those obligations; they compound those obligations.

 The other person might have a point, and if you don’t at least listen to him, you can’t expect him to listen to you.